Capstone-Projects-2023-Fall/project-bereal-meets-slack/README.md

 ## Keywords
-Slack, Chatbot, Social, Research, Group Engagement, Resilient Research Communities
+Discord, Chatbot, Social, Research, Group Engagement, Resilient Research Communities

 ## Project Abstract

-This document proposes a community building social media tool that is integrated into a slack workspace.
-A slackbot will prompt users to post photos in a slack channel similar to the BeReal app.
+This document proposes a community building social media tool that is integrated into a Discord workspace.
+A discord bot will prompt users to post photos in a discord channel similar to the BeReal app.
 These images will be sent to the server and then to a moderation app where a mod can approve or deny the image and caption sent.
-The image will then be sent back to the slack where others can react and comment.
-This bot can be integrated into any slack workspace to promote lightweight community building.
+The image will then be sent back to the discord where others can react and comment.
+This bot can be integrated into any discord workspace to promote lightweight community building.

 ## High Level Requirement

-Communities should be able to install this, but into their slack channel.
+Communities should be able to install this, but into their discord channel.
 The bot will randomly prompt users at scheduled times to take a picture, with prompts such as “What are you having for lunch?”.
-When the user responds to the bot with an image, that image must be sent to a moderator which will then approve or deny the post to be publicly displayed in the slack channel.
+When the user responds to the bot with an image, that image must be sent to a moderator which will then approve or deny the post to be publicly displayed in the discord channel.
 Responses and Reactions should be logged by the bot.

 ## Conceptual Design

 The bots behavior is detailed below in Figure 1.
-The slack bot will have choices of which prompts to use at any given time.
-Using the slack API, the bot will message the main channel directed towards a specific user privately.
+The discord bot will have choices of which prompts to use at any given time.
+Using the discord API, the bot will message the main channel directed towards a specific user privately.
 The user will click the “take picture” button triggering a modal with a camera to reply with an image.
 The image will then be sent to our backend server and then sent as a direct message to the moderator.
-If the moderator accepts the image, the image is sent back to the backend and then redistributed to the slack channel using the Slack API.
+If the moderator accepts the image, the image is sent back to the backend and then redistributed to the discord channel using the discord API.
 Any reactions and comments would be logged to the database.

 <img src="https://media.discordapp.net/attachments/1150951348754456610/1153014601722646698/c52816cd-0b4d-40e1-a4ed-4a51289db728.png"/>